hifihedgehog/DiscordContentFilterBot/README.md

 # Discord Content Filter Bot

-A feature-rich and carefully crafted Discord censoring bot that provides automated content filtering, custom blacklists/whitelists, and an advanced punishment system.
-This meets and beats algorithmically a certain very popular paid bot service while also packing in support for long Nitro length messages and even allowing users to edit and delete their censored messages.
+A feature-rich and expertly crafted Discord censoring bot that provides automated content filtering, custom blacklists/whitelists, and an advanced punishment system.
+This meets and beats a certain very popular paid bot Discord censoring service by also packing in support for long Nitro-length messages, even allowing users to edit and delete their censored messages, and much, much more!

 ## Important: SQLite WAL2 Requirement